 And as you do this, also take the time to search for a lawyer to represent you and handle all legal requirements so that you can focus more on treatment and recovery.
 The sooner you get the ball rolling to beat the statute of limitations, the better your chances of recovering all the compensation benefits.

 How to File the Workers’ Compensation in Florida?

 The workers’ compensation claims process in Tampa and across Florida can prove tenuous for most individuals.
 The Florida DWC expects all parties involved to fill the necessary forms related to each chapter of the Division 69L of the Administrative Code.

 With 13 chapters that you could have to deal with, this can be an uphill undertaking for you, especially since you lack the expertise in workers’ compensation law and subsequent requirements.
 That is why we shall dedicate all the resources at our disposal to ensure that we help you understand what you must do, answering any questions you have regarding the process.

 When filing the claim, it also is necessary to inform your employer and their insurance carrier about your occupational injury or illness.
 In addition, you should seek medical attention from the recommended health physician.
 Once your employer is notified of your injury or sickness, they are expected to evoke the terms in the workers’ comp insurance policy, authorizing your treatment and giving you ample time to recover before resuming your job.

 Overall, the filing process takes time and entails various essential steps to cover for your claim to hold water.
-Therefore, the sooner you reach out for help, the better the odds for the compensation process to faceless challenges and getting a fair settlement for your work-related injury.
+Therefore, the sooner you reach out for help, the better the odds for a fair settlement for your work-related injury.

 Let Us Handle the Workers’ Compensation Claims Process in Tampa for You